 Visual hygiene must also be considered.
 Regular breaks from near tasks as well as a good working distance (generally elbow-to-fist) from reading or writing material is important, and good lighting is essential at night.

-Children with a convergence problem are unable to turn both eyes inwards together, and struggle with maintaining this posture.
+A child with a convergence problem is unable to turn both eyes inwards together, and struggles with maintaining this posture.
 Most times it is a fatigue problem caused by close work in susceptible individuals.
 The child may never have refined this ability, but it is only with the commencement of school work and learning to read, that this problem becomes more apparent.
 Another reason may be that the visual system may be fatiguing and allowing one eye to drift out.